fbpx

 A Day in the Life of a Production Intern

-by Production Inter Yuta Kataoka
+by Yuta Kataoka

 My name is Yuta Kataoka and I am a senior at the University of Nevada Las Vegas.
 I am majoring in Liberal Arts Multidisciplinary Studies, concentrating in Dance Production Management and Hospitality Management.
 This summer at the American Dance Festival being a production intern was the best learning experience I could have ever wished for.
 Every week we worked about two shows while working with professional companies and their production crews.
 Throughout the summer I was able to connect with these people in the industry.
 I got to work with a group of talented interns and crewmembers who are also aspiring to enter the dance world.
 Working as a production intern helped me understand what it is like to work in this industry and it made me want to keep working in this profession.